takumimc/carcar/README.md

 "deleted": true was returned signaling a successful deletion. "deleted":false will return if nothing was deleted

 ### AutomobileVO Model
+This model creates a value object from the data being polled from the Inventory microservice using a poller that polls data from that Inventory every 60 seconds.
+The model contains two fields, VIN, sold information, and import_href.
+This data is needed when we are creating sales in our next model.

 ### Sale Model